As we zoomed down the metro line, the puzzle unfolded with the first clue we were given: watch for the fox’s green paw print on the rail track.

 Later, during our half-day adventure chasing the “fox”, we had to figure out a series of other clues: a barometer showing a thieving alligator, a particular sewer pipe, a horse that likes sugar cubes, a giant naked man, an eternal flame and many other head-scratching, chin-rubbing clues that excited our imaginations and challenged our brains – all this time hoping to stay on the trail of a very clever fox, indeed.

 And if I told you any more about those clues, that fox would justifiably bite me on the behind.
 Because solving clues while exploring the city is the whole point of Foxtrail Lausanne, an adventure game that’s part scavenger hunt and part city tour, requiring sharp thinking and good walking shoes.
 The gameboard is the city of Lausanne.

 The concept is simple and irresistible for certain sleuthers: Sign up online for your Foxtrail adventure, choosing your date, time and the type of adventure you prefer.
-Besides Lausanne, Foxtrail offers adventures in 11 other Swiss locales, plus Helsinki and soon other cities (see below).
+Besides Lausanne, Foxtrail offers adventures in 12 other Swiss locales, plus Helsinki, Rome, Berlin, Nurnberg, London and soon Paris and Dubai.